The archive

 The GiveDirectly model

 What happens when you just give poor people money?
-A decade of rigorous evidence says: quite a lot.
-GiveDirectly has transferred over $750 million in unconditional cash to people in extreme poverty.
+A decade of evidence says quite a lot.
+GiveDirectly has sent over $1 billion in unconditional cash.

 24 April 2026 · 7 min read